rich-iannone/splitr/README.md

 - ESRI World Terrain
 - Stamen Toner

-Clicking any of the points along the trajectory will provide an information popup with time and position information, and meteorological data for that location at that point in time:
+Clicking any of the points along the trajectory will provide an informative popup with time/position info and meteorological data for that location at that point in time:

 <img src="inst/trajectory_popup.png" width="100%">

 ## **HYSPLIT** Dispersion Runs